-In accordance with the Higher Education Act of 1965, St. Mary's University has a comprehensive communications system to provide prompt Emergency Notification alerts (called StMU Alerts) for incidents involving a potential immediate threat to the health and safety of members of the campus community using both email and text messages.
+In accordance with the Higher Education Act of 1965, St. Mary's University has a comprehensive communications system to provide prompt Emergency Notification alerts, through RAVE Mobile Safety, for incidents involving a potential immediate threat to the health and safety of members of the campus community using email, text messages, and the RAVE Guardian App.
 Some buildings have Public Address Systems, which may be used by the University Police Department to communicate with occupants of an individual building, when appropriate.
-University officials may also use the University website and/or social media to provide information, as well and the content for and activation of these systems is the responsibility of University Communications.
+University officials may also use the University website and/or social media to provide information, as well.
+The contents for, and activation of these systems, is the responsibility of the Office of the President, the Office of Student Development, the Human Resources Office, and the Facilities Office.
 If either these systems fail or the University deems it appropriate, in-person communication or other available forms of communication may be used to communicate an emergency.
 Additionally, the Texas Education Code Section 51.218 requires the emergency alert system to be an opt-out system.

-If the St. Mary's University Police Department, in conjunction with other University administrators, local first responders and/or the National Weather Service, confirms that there is an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the St. Mary's University community, the following will apply:
+If the St. Mary's The University Police Department, in conjunction with other University administrators, local first responders and/or the National Weather Service, confirms that there is an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the St. Mary's University community, the following will apply:

 - 1. In the event of an emergency, St. Mary's University will initiate and provide, without delay, immediate notifications to the appropriate segment(s) of the University community upon the confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students, employees, and visitors. - 2.
-Upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus, the St. Mary's University Police Department will be responsible for determining if an Immediate (emergency) Notification is warranted, essentially confirming the emergency and immediately notifying the campus community. - 3.
-If an immediate (emergency) notification is needed, it is sent to members of the University community via email and a StMU Alert.
-The content of the message will be developed, and the message will be sent by the appropriate University Department.
+Upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus, the St. Mary's The University Police Department will be responsible for coordinating with other University officials to determine if an Immediate (emergency) Notification is warranted, essentially confirming the emergency and immediately notifying the campus community. - 3.
+If an Immediate (emergency) Notification is needed, it is sent to members of the University community via email and a RAVE Mobile Safety Alert.
 The message will be sent to the St. Mary's University community or to the appropriate segment of the community, if the threat is limited to a particular building or segment of the population.

-Subsequent or follow-up messages will also follow the above-described process and the same systems and will be sent by the University Police Department.
+Subsequent or follow-up messages will also follow the above-described process and the same systems and will be sent by the appropriate University officials.

-The St. Mary's University Police Department will, without delay, and considering the safety of the University community, determine the content of the notification and initiate the notification, unless doing so will, in the professional judgement of responsible authorities, compromise efforts to assist a victim or to contain, respond to or otherwise mitigate the emergency.
+St. Mary's University officials will consider the safety of the University community when initiating a notification and will send out without delay.
+However, if in the professional judgement of the responsible officials, a notification would compromise the efforts to assist a victim or detain a suspect, a notification will not be dispersed to the University community until it is deemed safe to do so.